What’s My Alter Ego? (find your alter ego in 5 steps)

 Test a few ideas (like test driving a car)

-Stay patient — let things marinate
+Stay patient——let things marinate

-Research people embodying the traits you want
+Research people who have the life you want

 Once you’ve got a list of characteristics and ego nuances, pick the top ones that best embody your alter ego goals.